 To search for additional financial assistance at a national level, please use our Resource Locator Tool.
 This will help give a view of all assistance options, as opposed to just resources at the state level for Connecticut.
 It will allow you to choose the best program for your situation.

-According to Genworth’s Cost of Care Survey 2019, the average cost of assisted living in Connecticut in 2020 is $4,880 / month.
-That being said, the average range of cost throughout the state is quite large, with the range between $3,750 / month to $6,350 / month.
-In the most expensive area of the state, the Bridgeport-Stamford-Norwalk area, the monthly average cost is $6,350.
-The least expensive assisted living can be found in the New Haven area.
-Here, the monthly average is a lot lower than the state average at approximately $3,750 / month.
-In Hartford, the average daily cost is approximately $230 / month less than the statewide average at $4,650.
+According to Genworth’s Cost of Care Survey 2021, the average cost of assisted living in Connecticut is $5,129 / month.
+That being said, the average range of cost throughout the state is quite large, between $4,300 and $6,273 / month.
+In the most expensive area of the state, the Bridgeport area, the monthly average cost is $6,273.
+The least expensive assisted living can be found in the Norwich area.
+Here, the monthly average is a lot lower than the state average at approximately $4,300 / month.
+In Hartford, the average daily cost is approximately $96 / month more than the statewide average of $5,129.

 Memory care, on average, costs between 20% and 30% more than does traditional assisted living.
-This means it runs approximately $937.50 – $1,587.50 more each month for persons with Alzheimer’s, or other forms of dementia, that require constant supervision, but not constant care.
+This means it runs approximately $1,075 – $1,568.25 more each month for persons with Alzheimer’s, or other forms of dementia, who require constant supervision, but not constant care.

-The average hourly rate for home care across Connecticut, per the 2019 Genworth Cost of Care Survey, is $22.00 in 2020.
-The least expensive area of the state for home care is the New Haven area, where the cost is closer to $20.50 / hr.
-The Norwich-New London area and Hartford areas are on par with the statewide average of $22.00 / hour.
-In the more expensive Bridgeport area, the cost averages $23.00 / hr.
-While these differences may appear minor, over the course of a year’s home care, they can add up to several thousand dollars difference.
-For individuals that need a bit more care, home health care is available, and is on average $2.00 more an hour than home care.
+The average hourly rate for home care across Connecticut, per the 2021 Genworth Cost of Care Survey, is $27.50.
+The least expensive area of the state for home care is the New Haven area.
+The most expensive areas are Hartford and Bridgeport, where the cost averages $28 – $29.25 / hr.
+For individuals that need a bit more care, home health care is available, and is on average 50 cents more an hour than home care.

 Adult day care is the most affordable care option for seniors and their families.
-According to Genworth’s Cost of Care Survey 2019, in 2020, the average daily cost in Connecticut is $85 throughout the state.
-However, the average cost for this type of care ranges from $75 – $95 / day.
-The most expensive areas of the state are New Haven and Norwich, where the average daily cost of adult day care is approximately $88 – $95.
+According to Genworth’s Cost of Care Survey 2021, the average daily cost in Connecticut is $85 throughout the state.
+However, the average cost for this type of care ranges from $75 – $88/ day.
+The most expensive areas of the state are Hartford and Norwich, where the average daily cost of adult day care is approximately $88.
 The most affordable daily cost is found in Bridgeport at $75.
-Adult day care is typically billed in half-day increments.
-By this measure, adult day care in CT is roughly half the cost of home care for an equivalent period of time.

 Like all states, Medicaid (also called HUSKY Health) in Connecticut will cover the cost of nursing home care for elderly and frail individuals with limited financial means.
 The state Medicaid program will also provide limited personal care at home.
 Via the state plan, Medicaid enrollees have the option to self-direct their own care.